HerbScientist

 Energizing Antiviral Blood Plasma

 The highest energy UV light – UVC – is directly antiviral.
 Normally it’s very dangerous for us.
-However, UVC is filtered out by the atmosphere before it reaches the Earth’s surface.
+Fortunately for us, UVC is filtered out by the atmosphere before it reaches the Earth’s surface.

 Nevertheless, we can make it internally.
 This happens when UVA & UVB light hit our skin and put a quantum physical pressure on deuterium (“heavy” hydrogen) in blood plasma.
 This causes deuterium to ‘light up’ by emitting UVC light.